kindelia/Kindelia/WHITEPAPER.md

 structures and algorithms that take advantage of beta-optimality.

-When it comes to Kindelia, though, its main role is to make functional programs and algorithms run natively, which directly reduces costs by 100x to 1000x, compared to emulating them on stack machines such as the EVM.
+When it comes to Kindelia, though, its main role is to make functional programs and algorithms run natively, which directly reduces costs by ~434x compared to emulating them on stack machines such as the EVM.
 Other than raw performance, there are two additional characteristics that make it the ideal virtual machine for a functional peer-to-peer computer:

 ### 1. It has negligible compilation times.